MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Cluster results

 \subsubsection{Cluster centre}

 The galaxy WISEA J103230.00--433815.4 \citep[\zph\ $\approx$ 0.158,][]{Bilicki2014} is located at the peak of the brightest eRASS:3 X-ray emission patch near the centre of the PSZ2 cluster (see Fig.~\ref{fig:psz2-center}).
 This is likely the brightest cluster galaxy (BCG); its redshift is similar to that of the host galaxy of PMN J1033--4335 (\zph\ $\approx$ 0.153) in the northern structure.
-Using the MeerKAT data we measure a radio flux density of 16 $\mu$Jy at 1.28 GHz, corresponding to a radio power of $\sim$1.1 $\times 10^{21}$ W\,Hz$^{-1}$.
+Using the MeerKAT data we measure a radio flux density of 16~$\mu$Jy at 1.3~GHz, corresponding to a radio power of $\sim$1.1 $\times 10^{21}$ W\,Hz$^{-1}$.
 Around the BCG we note several other radio-detected likely cluster galaxies, incl.
 2MASS J10322960--4338494 (WISEA J103229.72--433848.9).
-The southern X-ray peak in Fig.~\ref{fig:psz2-center} coincides with WISEA J103236.43--434058.4.
+The southern X-ray peak in Fig.~\ref{fig:psz2-center} coincides with WISEA J103236.43--434058.4. \\

-No radio halo is detected between the relics.
-Assuming a diameter of 3 arcmin, we put an upper limit of 10 mJy on its diffuse flux density based on the rms in the area, corresponding to a radio power of $\sim$6.6 $\times\ 10^{23}$ W\,Hz$^{-1}$ at 1.3 GHz.
-Based on the scaling relation between the X-ray luminosity and the radio halo emission \citep[][and references therein]{Zhang2020}, we expect a radio halo power well below 10$^{23}$ W\,Hz$^{-1}$.
+No radio halo is detected between the two relics in our MeerKAT 1.3~GHz images.
+Assuming a halo diameter of 3\arcmin\ (see Fig.~\ref{fig:relic-RGB}), we put an upper limit of 6~mJy on its diffuse flux density based on the rms in the area and the average surface brightness of the faint southern relic ($\sim$16~$\mu$Jy\,beam$^{-1}$), corresponding to a radio power of $P_{1300} \sim 4 \times 10^{23}$~W\,Hz$^{-1}$.
+Based on the scaling relation between the X-ray luminosity and the radio halo emission \citep[][and references therein]{Zhang2020}, we expect a radio halo power well below 10$^{23}$~W\,Hz$^{-1}$, in agreement with our upper limit.